kostiantyn-matsebora/helm-coredns-custom/README.md

 Helm chart provides custom configuration for CoreDNS.

-More information about feature itself you can find here https://learn.microsoft.com/en-us/azure/aks/coredns-custom
+More information about the feature itself can be found here https://learn.microsoft.com/en-us/azure/aks/coredns-custom

 For now supports only adding hosts.